 Though there is no egg in the scones, the moist texture is similar to a muffin.
 Finely ground pecans add fabulous texture while the chocolate chips and vanilla add the wonderful flavor.

-If you like a less sweet scone, reduce the sugar to about 1/3 cup.
+If you like a less sweet scone, reduce the sugar to about 1/3 cup or less.

 - 1 cup pecan halves

 - 5 ounces butter (1 stick plus 2 tablespoons, chilled)

 - 2 3/4 cups all-purpose flour (12 1/2 ounces)

 - 1 tablespoon plus 1 1/2 teaspoons baking powder (aluminum-free)

 - dash salt (omit if you are using salted butter)

 - 9 ounces heavy cream (1 cup plus 2 tablespoons)

 - 1 tablespoon vanilla extract